Menu

 Historic Mitchelville

-The setting at Historic Mitchelville Freedom park is a beautiful wooded area with many stunning Live Oaks.
-There is an especially large Live Oak near the entry of the park.
+The setting at Historic Mitchelville Freedom Park is a beautiful wooded area with many stunning Live Oaks.
+There is an especially large Live Oak near the entrance to the park.
 The educational placards and replica structures are well organized near the main parking lot.
 There are picnic tables and lots of shade for those who wish to enjoy a picnic.
 The park sits along the coastline with many trails leading to the marsh’s edge and Fish Haul Creek beach.
-You will find usually find just a few tourists wandering about.
+You will usually find just a few tourists wandering about.
 The area is teaming with birdlife, and you may have a chance to spot sea turtles.

 A pier is off the main area by the parking lot near the rowboat on display.
 This pier has a Gazebo on the end of it.
 It overlooks the marshland with houses, and the ocean is in the distance.
 It is a peaceful setting.